projectcalico/calico/docs/source/fuel-integration.rst

 - Flavor: m1.tiny
 - Boot from image: TestVM
+- Under the Access & Security tab, select one of your new security groups (split your instances roughly 50:50 between the two security groups).
 - Under the Networking tab, drag 'demo' into the 'Selected Networks' box.